Dekha Pyar Tumhara: Plot

-Anu, the beautiful daughter of a wealthy man loves Vishal and later marries him, but she is disappointed to experience that he is not a loving husband.
+Anu, the beautiful lovely daughter of a wealthy businessman Kailashnath, loves Vishal and later marries him, but she is disappointed to experience that he is not a loving husband.
 Her friend Seema asks her to train her husband as a dog gets trained by his master.
 Anu reads the book and trains Vishal, ultimately making Vishal an hen-pecked husband.
 All goes very well as per Anu's plan for some time before Vishal finds same book and the trouble starts again, making Anu's life miserable, but they eventually make up their differences and live peacefully making each other happy.